ajakaja/ajakaja.github.io/math.md

 * [The Essence of Complex Analysis]({% post_url 2020-08-10-complex-analysis %})
 * [The Essence of Quantum Mechanics]({% post_url 2020-07-24-qm %})

-Every once in a while I write other miscellaneous math-related musings.
+And every once in a while I write other miscellaneous math-related musings.

 {:class="bare"}
 * [Meditation on Taylor Series]({% post_url 2018-03-30-taylor-series %})